 Echo does not impact voice quality in PoC because of an absence of echo path in half-duplex operation.

-QoE5, Turn-around-Time (TaT): TaT refers to the duration when a PoC participant stops talking and releases the floor to until he can hear another PoC participant beginning to speak.
-TaT comprises system delay times plus the response/reaction time from another PoC participant.
+QoE5, Turn-around-Time (TaT): TaT refers to the duration when a PoC Participant stops talking and releases the floor to until he can hear another PoC Participant beginning to speak.
+TaT comprises system delay times plus the response/reaction time from another PoC Participant.

-The requirements in this section refer to the case when a PoC session has been established among the PoC participants and is ready for voice communication.
+The requirements in this section refer to the case when a PoC Session has been established among the PoC Participants and is ready for voice communication.

 The PCPS V1.0 Service Enabler is developed with the intention to duplicate the overall quality of experience when compared with PoC V2.1 and to allow the PoC Service Provider to provide the PoC Service according to PoC User’s expectations by making a better use of network resources and capabilities, including the underlying network, to best adapt to each customer’s needs.

 As there is a strong dependence on underlying network performance enhancements, it has to be understood that the achievement of these recommended objectives may not be under control of the PoC Service Enabler on its own.
-These recommended objectives are not intended to be included in the scope of OMA PoC Service Enabler test specifications and conformance testing. .
+These recommended objectives are not intended to be included in the scope of OMA PoC Service Enabler test specifications and conformance testing, as described in [OMA PoC ETS CON 1.0], [OMA PoC ETS INT 2.0], and [OMA PoC ETS INT 2.1].

 Informational Note: The term 'basic PoC Service Enabler functionality' refers to simple functionalities that do not imply complex procedures in the PoC Service Infrastructure (e.g. 1-1 PoC Session, and 1-many PoC Sessions involving non-Dynamic PoC Group).